roverxio/toadplatform/sync-pipelines/README.md

 2. It then queries the respective table for all the transactions that have happened since the last synced block time.
 3. It goes on to push the transactions to the "user_transactions" table.
 It also updates the respective file with the latest block number.
 4. The destination database is sqlite as of now.
 When we move to a different database, we will have to change a few things wrt the insert queries and the way we connect to the database.

+## Formatting
+The code is formatted using [Black formatter](https://github.com/psf/black).
+To format the code, run `python black .` in the terminal before pushing any change.